councilofelders/numerbay/docs/docs/tutorial-basics/set-up-account.md

 If you disconnect MetaMask wallet in the profile update form and your account was created with MetaMask login.
 You need to set a password before logging out, or you might lose access to the account.

-NumerBay does not yet allow password recovery, please contact site admin for assistance by posting in the [#numerbay](https://community.numer.ai/channel/numerbay) channel on RocketChat.
+NumerBay does not yet allow password recovery, please contact support by posting in the [#numerbay](https://community.numer.ai/channel/numerbay) channel on RocketChat.

 :::